 Symptoms and Signs of Trichomoniasis

 In women, symptoms of trichomoniasis range from none to copious, yellow-green, frothy vaginal discharge with a fishy odor, and soreness of the vulva and perineum, dyspareunia, and dysuria.
 Asymptomatic infection may become symptomatic at any time as the vulva and perineum become inflamed and edema develops in the labia.
-The vaginal walls and surface of the cervix may have punctate, red “strawberry” spots.
+The vaginal walls and surface of the cervix may have punctate, red “strawberry” spots due to punctate mucosal hemorrhages.
 Urethritis and possibly cystitis may also occur.

 Men are usually asymptomatic; however, sometimes urethritis results in a discharge that may be transient, frothy, or purulent or that causes dysuria and frequency, usually early in the morning.
 Often, urethritis is mild and causes only minimal urethral irritation and occasional moisture at the urethral meatus, under the foreskin, or both.
-Epididymitis and prostatitis are rare complications.
+Epididymitis and prostatitis are less common complications (1).

 Diagnosis of Trichomoniasis

 Trichomoniasis should be suspected in women with vaginitis, in men with urethritis, and in their sex partners.
-Suspicion is high if symptoms persist after patients have been evaluated and treated for other infections such as gonorrhea and chlamydia infections.
+As with diagnosis of any STI, patients with suspected or confirmed trichomoniasis should be tested to exclude other common STIs such as gonorrhea and chlamydia.
+Suspicion for trichomoniasis is high if symptoms persist after patients have been treated for other infections such as gonorrhea and chlamydia.

-In women, one of the following diagnostic tests of vaginal secretions may be done:
+In women, one of the following diagnostic tests of vaginal secretions may be performed:

 NAAT